Hydrogeology and Geochemistry

-You are registering for one webinar, as noted below.
+You are registering for one webinar, as noted above.
 A post-webinar recording will not be available.

 Our usual and customary cancellation policy applies to this webinar, and cancellation must be requested five business days prior to webinar date.
 Refund will not be made for a missed webinar.

 Reference materials will be sent ahead of the webinar, with some handouts available during the live webinar.
 If joining by mobile phone you will first need to connect using regular browser (Safari, Firefox, Chrome) before joining by telephone so the platform recognizes you are present.
 Please be familiar with the GoToWebinar app's control panel so you readily locate the attachment download under the Handout tab.

 Our instructors are wholly focused on your learning experience, and remain available via Email and telephone to answer questions after the webinar concludes.

 Mock tests are a component of the seminar.

 Visit What others have said about this course.

 PCPG Review Course Participant / Future ASBOG® Exam Candidates:

 The components of this seminar are aligned with the general subject areas contained in the ASBOG® Geologist Examinations.
 However, the course is not intended as a sole-source for your test preparation.
 It is instead a proven resource and guide for your further preparation efforts.
 As such, the course provides a concentrated review and a general refresher for the practicing, Professional Geologist.

 During this seminar about one hour is devoted to review a full-semester, college course.
 The webinars are not intended as a "How to take the Test" review.
 Seminar registrants usually take this course 6 to 12 months from their intended exam date with the understanding that significant, additional preparation will be needed prior to sitting for their examination.